BrianP8701/swarmstar/journal.md

 okay fuck theres sort of this infinite loop problem now. uhh let me try breaking it down

 we pass keys, platform type etc

+okay we've now finished implementing the configuration stage.
+Designed everything so the swarm is compatible with any platform!

+Now we need to implement the executors and nodes.